wendaining/wendaining/README.md

 Hi!
 I'm wendaining.
 Currently a year 2 undergraduate majored in software engineering.

-- Fan in anime, Jpop and Vocaloid（ボカロ） musics.
+- Exploring Back-End technologies
-- passionate about various tech stacks
+- Passionate about various tech stacks
+- Avid Learner of OpenCourseWare (OCW), dedicated to self-learning
+- Fan of anime, J-pop, and Vocaloid music

 # Coding